PalladioSimulator/Palladio-Documentation-Slingshot/tutorial.markdown

 - start runtime eclipse (should not yield any popups with warnings, if it does, try to proceed.
 Maybe Slingshot runs anyway.)
 - open Palladio perspective.
+- get a model to simulate.
-- import an example model, or create a new model.
+  * *either* : create a new model.
+  * *or* : import an existing modelling project, e.g. the `minimalexample` listed above.
 - open the *Run Configurations* Dialog.
 - scroll down to *Slingshot Simlation* and create a new configuration.
 - select models in the *Architectural Models* Tab (similar to 'normal' Palladio)